 Introduction

-Seismic prevention is one of the main goals of researchers in the management of historical heritage buildings.
-However, a proper appraisal of the building heritage requires the definition of the buildings characteristics to examine, with particular attention to (i) the construction type (i.e., reinforced concrete or masonry), (ii) the intended use (i.e., residential or specialized) and (iii) the state of conservation (i.e., good or neglected) [1]-[3].
+Seismic-damage prevention is one of the main goals of researchers in the management of historical heritage buildings.
+However, an appropriate appraisal of the building’s heritage requires the definition of the building’s characteristics for examination, especially in terms of (i) the construction type (i.e. reinforced concrete [RC] or masonry), (ii) the intended use (i.e. residential or specialised), and (iii) the state of conservation (i.e. good or neglected) [1]-[3].

-The first step in obtaining a building inventory is to have the survey-measure focus on non-specialist buildings.
-The narrowing of the investigation framework is important to optimize analytical effectiveness [4], [5].
-This paper is a preliminary study aimed to define a methodology for coupling the recent trends in building inventory with those of structural monitoring.
-In the last few decades, there have been various attempts to formulate refined collecting models.
-At the regional scale, the census data were the first sources for a classification of buildings vulnerability.
-The data sources provided by interview-based or building-by-building survey allowed an in-depth examination, despite the significant difficulty of access to information [6].
-From the collaboration between RELUIS and DPC emerged CARTIS arising from the collaboration between RELUIS and DPC.
-It is a territorial knowledge tool based on the concept of building with specific structural features typology.
-This approach is remarkably adaptable to the diversity of buildings throughout Italy in which each city is the result of an historic evolution leading up to the current situation.
+The first step in obtaining a building inventory is to ensure the survey measure is focused on non-specialist buildings.
+The narrowing of the investigation framework is important for optimising the analytical effectiveness [4], [5].
+This paper presents a preliminary study aimed at defining a methodology for coupling the recent trends in building inventory procedures with those of structural monitoring.
+In the last few decades, various attempts have been made to formulate refined collecting models.
+At the regional scale, the census data provides the main source for a classification of building vulnerability.
+Meanwhile, the data sources provided by interview-based or building-by-building surveys allows for an in-depth examination, despite the significant difficulty in accessing the relevant information [6].
+From the collaboration between the Seismic Engineering University Laboratories Network (ReLUIS) and the Civil Protection Department (DPC) emerged the Caratterizzazione TIpologica Strutturale (CARTIS) tool.
+This is a territorial knowledge tool based on the concept of buildings with specific structural feature typologies and presents an approach that is remarkably adaptable to the diversity of buildings throughout Italy, where each city is the result of an historic evolution leading to the current situation.

-The use of speedy and efficient approaches allows the individuation of critical TCs showing the most structural safety issues.
-Real-time damage identification systems might help prevent seismic risk.
-The aim is to act exclusively on the most vulnerable buildings with minimal intervention in order to optimize both technical and economic resources.
-This objective can be achieved by using SHM systems combined with the internet of things (IoT) paradigm [7]-[14].
+The use of speedy and efficient approaches allows for the individuation of the critical town compartments (TCs) that indicate the major structural safety issues.
+Real-time damage identification systems can help to mitigate seismic risk.
+Here, the aim is to act exclusively on the most vulnerable buildings with minimal intervention in order to optimise both the technical and the economic resources, which can be achieved by using structural health monitoring (SHM) systems combined with the internet of things (IoT) paradigm [7]-[14].

-This work proposes a preliminary study aimed to define an integrated methodology for inventory, monitoring, transmission, and data management.
-The paper is organized as follows: preliminarily, the CARTIS approach and the theoretical formulation of seismic vulnerability and of equivalent frame model were exposed; successively, the monitoring systems from historical building constructions is introduced and explained; in the last section the preliminary study based on the application of CARTIS, the parametric numerical modelling and the SHM system is presented, and the conclusions are drawn.
+This work presents a preliminary study aimed at defining an integrated methodology for inventory, monitoring, transmission, and data management.
+The remainder of the paper is organised as follows.
+Sections 2–4 outline the CARTIS approach and the theoretical formulation of seismic vulnerability as well as the equivalent frame model.
+Section 5 then introduces and explains the monitoring systems related to historical building construction before section 6 presents the preliminary study based on the application of CARTIS, with the parametric numerical modelling and the SHM system presented.
+The conclusions are then drawn in section 7.

-BUILDING INVENTORY WITH THe CARTIS APPROACH
+BUILDING INVENTORY using THe CARTIS APPROACH

-Defining homogeneous territorial zones, namely the TCs, is the first step of the CARTIS methodology [15].
+Defining homogeneous territorial zones, namely, the TCs, is the first step of the CARTIS methodology [15].
 These zones group buildings of the same age and construction technique.
-The data collection is carried out by filling forms subdivided into different levels: a first level single form for the city (Figure 1); second level forms, one for each TC individuated in the local territory (Figure 2); third level forms, one for each building type (BT) within each TC (Figure 3).
+The data collection is carried out by filling out forms subdivided into different levels: a first-level single form for the city (Figure 1); second-level forms, one for each TC individuated in the local territory (Figure 2); and third-level forms, one for each building type (BT) within each TC (Figure 3).